How Much Does

 Thumbtack is a similar website.
 From the Thumbtack website, after Googling "cost of a magician," we can see this infographic (a visual thingy):

-That's for Indianapolis, but surprisingly the average numbers don't vary much regardless of what location you put in.
+That's for Indianapolis, but surprisingly the average numbers don't vary much regardless of the location you put in.

 The "sample projects" on the bottom there are only three (obviously).
 On the website, you can click the < and > arrows and see more sample projects.